alistaircol/ac-website/content/articles/github-action-build-multiple-sets-of-documentation.md

 ---
-title: "Setting up CI to build and release multiple sets of documentation for a project"
+title: "Setting up CI to build and release multiple sets of documentation from an OpenAPI spec"
 author: "Ally"
-summary: "Learn how to set up GitHub action to build documentation (PHP, OpenAPI) from multiple generators and consolidate them all into a single `gh-pages` branch"
+summary: "Learn how to set up a GitHub workflow to build documentation for a generated PHP SDK from multiple generators, and consolidate them all into a single `gh-pages` branch."
 publishDate: 2022-08-26T18:06:53+0100
 tags: ['github','php','openapi','apigen','doctum','doxygen','phpdoc','taskfile']
 cover: https://ac93.uk/img/articles/github-action-build-multiple-sets-of-documentation/doc_apigen.png